Daniel-KM/Omeka-S-module-Common/README.md

 }
 ```

-Or extend the abstract class:
+Or extend the abstract class (not recommended):

 ```php
 if (!class_exists(\Common\AbstractModule::class)) {